 Signing in and out:

-Students are issued with an identification lanyard which should be used daily when you arrive on site.
+Students are issued with an identification lanyard which should be used daily when students arrive on site.
 There are signing in machines in Sixth Form, Lower School Entrance and the Main Entrance.
-Students should sign out whenever you leave the site.
+Student should sign out whenever you leave the site.
 Lanyards should be visible at all times and worn around the neck.

 If students attend King James’ School for lessons, they should follow the procedures of the school regarding signing in and out.
 Students attending King James must make their way directly to the school transport at the correct time.